LoginRadius/engineering-portal/content/blog/build-a-twitter-bot-using-nodejs/index.md

 ![Twitter Developer Account](twitter.png)

-It will ask you to login.
+It will ask you to log in.
 Select appropriate settings after logging in.
 It will also generate **keys** and **secret tokens** like Consumer Key, Consumer Secret, Access Token Key, Access Token Secret.
 Copy and save them somewhere for future use.

 ### 2. Setup Project